 Professor of Mitochondrial Biology

 As a Professor of Mitochondrial Biology I have a keen interest in the post-transcriptional gene expression in the human organelle.
 My motivation as a scientist is to uncover and understand the basic molecular mechanisms that govern mitochondrial RNA metabolism and in these endeavours I collaborate closely with Prof Bob Lightowlers.
-More recent projects are increasing my interactions with Prof Rob Taylor and Dr Rita Horvath as well other members of the Wellcome Trust Centre in Newcastle.

 The mitochondrion is an organelle found in all nucleated cells of higher eukaryotes.
 It is the site of oxidative phosphorylation and contains its own genome that encodes 13 proteins, which are essential components of the respiratory complexes and the ATP synthase.
 In addition to the mRNAs the genome also encodes the 22tRNAs and 2 rRNAs that are required for this intra-mitochondrial protein synthesis.

 It is the fate of these mitochondrial mRNA species that we are investigating.
 Although much is known about the turnover of cytosolic and bacterial transcripts, until very recently almost nothing was clear about the mitochondrial RNA species.
 Do they behave as their bacterial ancestors or follow the example of the cytosol in which they reside ?
 What is the normal decay mechanism and what are the enzymes responsible for carrying out these activities ?
 We have identified that in contrast to yeast, the mammalian mt-transcripts are polyadenylated but the function of this tail is not yet certain.
 In bacteria it enhances decay, whilst in the eukaryote cytosol it is bound by poly(A) binding proteins and promotes both stability and translation.